swatipbk1/SBA_REACT_WEB_APP/README.md

 InfiniteScroll: Enables infinite scrolling behavior for seamless content loading.
 These features are incorporated to improve user engagement and performance within the application.

+## Navigating to Page Not Found

+To navigate to the Page Not Found route, follow these steps:

+1. Attempt to access a non-existent route or URL within the application.
+2. You will be automatically redirected to the Page Not Found route.
+3. Alternatively, you can manually enter the URL for the Page Not Found route in the browser address bar: `/404` or `/not-found`.

+Upon reaching the Page Not Found route, you will see a custom-designed page indicating that the requested page does not exist.

 # Installation